An insight into the decision of the Court of Appeal therein.

 Courtesy: Moruff O. Balogun Esq.

-Aggrieved by the judgment, the appellant appealed to the Court of Appeal
+costs of N25,000 to the respondent.
+Aggrieved by the Judgment of the trail court, the appellant appealed to the Court of Appeal.

 Held: (Unanimously allowing the appeal).

 The following issues were raised and determined by the Court of Appeal:

 On effect of part-payment of purchase price of property –

 Where a part-payment is made, it shows that a contract for the purchase of the subject matter has been concluded and final, leaving the payment of the balance.
 In this case, after the part-payment of N7.2million to the respondent, the appellant acquired an equitable interest over the property that is as good as a legal estate.
 At that point, the respondent had nothing left of the property or interest to transfer or sell to a third party.
 So the subsequent transfer or sale of the property to a third party was void ab initio.

 A promise per se cannot be the basis for an action in the event of failure to abide by the promise.
 A valid promise can only be a ground for defence and cannot be a ground for a cause of action.
 In the instant case, the facts and evidence went beyond mere promise as both parties by the arrangement made between them shifted position.

 On whether court can grant relief not sought or claimed-